FAIR Signposting Profile

 |

-Each content resource should also make the Link Set discoverable by means of a
+Each content and metadata resource should also make the Link Set discoverable by means of a

 linkset